PierreNabil/Mancala_AI/README.md

 ## Usage

+Here's a YouTube [video](...) that shows our game in action!

 The simplest way to use Mancala AI is to run the [binary executable](/dist/mancala/mancala.exe) in `/dist/mancala/mancala.exe`.

 You can also run the game by running [main.py](/main.py) using python.

-Firtly you'll have to select what type of player do you want player0 to be (either Human `h` or an AI `a`) If an AI was selected, you'll have to select a difficulty level for the AI.
+Firstly, you'll have to select what type of player do you want player0 to be (either Human `h` or an AI `a`) If an AI was selected, you'll have to select a difficulty level for the AI.
 A good difficulty level to start with is level 5 as it's fast enough to play without any significant delay but is still not too stupid as to not make the game fun.
-IF the AI is too hard for you you can always select a lower difficulty and vice versa.
+If the AI is too hard for you you can always select a lower difficulty and vice versa.

 Repeat for the other player (player1).